isolate-org/documentation/docs/isolate/isolate.md

 ### Persistence Context

 Persistence context is responsible for opening and closing transactions.
-At the moment only one transaction can be open.
-New transaction can be open only when old is closed.
+It can be accessed via ``Isolate::getContext($name = self::DEFAULT_CONTEXT)`` but in most cases it is enough to use methods available directly on ``Isolate`` instance.

 Available methods: